audiBookning/sample-nestjs-stripe/README.md

   - The code used in the `StripeMultiplePlanController` is directly based from [Stripe Billing sample subscribing a customer to multiple products](https://github.com/stripe-samples/charging-for-multiple-plan-subscriptions).

-- The Webhooks are consumed in the stripe service with the help of the `@StripeWebhookHandler` decorator.
+- The Webhooks are consumed in the stripe services with the help of the `@StripeWebhookHandler` decorator.

+- Leave only one service as a provider in the module by uncommenting it (comment the others) to avoid to much confusion.

 - The route for the Webhooks is `stripe/webhook`.

 - Rename `.env.example` to `.env` and change the stripe keys.

 - Since this is just a test (with minimal effort ...) and in with the objective of separating a little the code of the different subscription strategies without creating different repo, modules or more complexity, much of the code or config is repeated.

+- Each strategy has a separate config file.
+Many times the config is the same between them...

 ## TODO